William T. Sutherlin: Postwar

 After the war, Sutherlin continued to cultivate his plantation and pursue business ventures.
 He became a member of the Committee of Nine which opposed provisions in the new proposed state constitution from the Virginia Constitutional Convention of 1868.
 In 1871 Danville and Pittsylvania County voters elected him as one of their two (part time) representatives in the Virginia General Assembly, where he served a single two-year term.

 Death and legacy

-Sutherlin died in 1893, survived by his widow and daughter.
-He is buried in the family plot in what became Green Hill Cemetery.
+Sutherlin died in 1893.
 His papers are held by the University of North Carolina Special Collections library.
 The William T Sutherlin Mansion has been adapted for use as the Danville Museum of Fine Arts and History.
 It has been listed on the National Register of Historic Places.